Arch Manning

 Archibald Charles Manning (born April 27, 2004) is an American college football quarterback for the Texas Longhorns.
-He is a member of the Manning family.
+He is a member of the Manning family of football players.

 Early life

-Manning was born on April 27, 2004, in New Orleans, Louisiana.
-Manning is the oldest son of Cooper Manning and Ellen Heidingsfelder.
-Through his father, he is grandson of Archie Manning, and nephew to Cooper's brothers, Peyton and Eli, all three former NFL quarterbacks.
+Manning was born on April 27, 2004 in New Orleans, Louisiana.
+Manning is the older son of Cooper Manning and Ellen Heidingsfelder.
+Through his father, he is grandson of Archie Manning, and nephew to Peyton and Eli, all three former NFL quarterbacks.
 His younger brother, Heid, was the center for the football team and played lacrosse at Isidore Newman School.

 High school career

 2019 season

 Manning played high school football at Isidore Newman School in New Orleans.
 In his freshman year, Manning was the varsity starter at quarterback, the first freshman quarterback to start Newman's season opener in at least 40 years.
 He shone in his debut, leading Newman to a 26-point victory.
 In the final game of the season against Dunham, Manning threw for only 71 yards on 20 attempts and 10 completions.
 They would lose, 22–20.
 Manning completed his freshman season with 2,509 yards and 34 touchdowns, earning MaxPreps National Freshman of the Year honors.